 Maggie surely didn’t expect that from Patrick.
 She thought he would need more evidence and more convincing, but perhaps the old Patrick she knew all those years ago, was still there, just waiting to be awakened.

 Not wanting him to change his mind, Maggie opened a small flap on the side of her ship, which, like everything else in Ecotopia, only opened after the match of the fingerprints was completed.
 That was one of the ways for the Ecotopians to protect their ideas, resources, and technology.
-After that, the ship turned colour to greenish and brownish as part of the camouflage, allowing it to stay hidden away from the enemies’ eyes for as long as needed.
+Once done, the ship turned greenish-brownish as part of the camouflage, which Maggie activated to hidden away from the enemies’ eyes for as long as needed.

 Maggie turned to Patrick:

 – “The Ecotopian scouts will pick up the ship as soon as they can.
-We never leave behind anything that carries our technology.”
+We never leave anything behind that carries our technology.” – she explained.

 As her final act of goodbye and parting ways with the ship, Maggie put her hand on its nose and whispered: “Thank you.”

-She only needed a few seconds to compose herself and face the reality of whatever was in store for her.
-She was a warrior, a fighter, and a mother, who above all loved her kids the most and as any mother was willing to go to the end of the world to find them and bring them home.
+She only needed a few seconds to compose herself and face the hard reality.
+She was a warrior, a fighter, and a mother, who above all loved her kids the most in the world and as any mother was willing to go to the end of the world to find them and bring them home.
 She swiftly grabbed two torches from her backpack and passed one to Patrick.

 – “They’re sensitive to human movement.
 So, if anyone follows us or will come too close to us, we will know.
-Patrick, lead the way.”
+Patrick, your time to shine.”

 Patrick took the torch, while still holding on to his unresponsive droid.
-He looked up at the sky, found the Northern Star and moved away.
+He looked up at the sky, found the Northern Star and begun walking.
 Maggie walked right behind him in silence, carefully listening for any movement, both on the ground and above.

 Hesitantly, she looked at her watch, which was showing 34 hours and fifty minutes.
-She was still able to control her anxiety but could feel the pain in her chest growing with every step and every passing minute — a feeling she did not have for many many years.
+She was still able to control her anxiety but could feel the pain in her chest growing with every step and every passing minute — a feeling she didn’t experience for a long time.

-The moonlight was shining bright, and the forest seemed to be fully aware of two strangers making their way to a place that no one ever goes willingly to; a place that saw and was filled with suffering and grief beyond anything Maggie ever felt.
+The moonlight was shining bright, and the forest seemed to be fully aware of two strangers making their way to a place that no one ever goes willingly; a place that was filled with suffering and grief beyond anything Maggie ever felt before.